TechnicaL FOUNDATIONS for Product managers

 - Array of coordinates (lat, long): which can be plotted on the map

-- Descriptions: ("turn left to John I street") for key segments
+- Descriptions: ("turn left to Park street")

 - Total distance: of the resulting route